kxdang/kiendang.me/content/blog/blockchain-and-future/index.md

 ---

 ![](https://images.unsplash.com/photo-1524673450801-b5aa9b621b76?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1950&q=80)
 Blockchain, we hear it all over the news.
-It is the technology that Bitcoin uses and is a digital currency that is decentralized.
+It is the technology that Bitcoin uses, a decentralized digital currency.
 Once transactions are verified from millions of computers through cryptography, it turns into a block of data and then added to the a public distributed ledger called blockchain.

 # **Blockchain**